A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-\paragraph{Banana distribution} The first target distribution exhibiting non-Gaussian features is the ``banana distribution'', which is often used to analyze the performance of MCMC algorithms \citep{andrieu2008,bironlattes2024automala,fontaine2022adaptive,haario1999,yang2019componentwise}.
-The distribution is defined as a transformation of an $d$-dimensional vector $\mathbf x$ of standard Gaussian random variables that results in the following unnormalized probability density function:
+\paragraph*{Banana Distribution} The first target is the ``banana distribution,'' a standard benchmark for evaluating adaptive MCMC algorithms due to its nonlinear, crescent-shaped contours \citep{andrieu2008,bironlattes2024automala,fontaine2022adaptive,haario1999,yang2019componentwise}.
+The distribution is defined by a transformation of a $d$-dimensional standard Gaussian vector $\mathbf x$ that results in the following unnormalized density:

-The parameter $B$ controls the degree of non-Gaussianity, such that $\pi$ is more difficult to sample from as $B$ increases.
-In our experiment we consider $\log_{10}B=-2,-1.75,\ldots,-0.5$.
+The parameter $B$ controls the degree of non-Gaussianity, such that sampling difficulty increasing as $B$ grows.
 The resulting distribution is unimodal with contours taking a crescent shape when jointly plotting $(x_1,x_2)$, making the first two coordinates the hardest to sample.
 Alternative parameterizations can result in multiple coordinate pairs having non-Gaussian curvature \citep{fontaine2022adaptive}.
+We evaluate performance across a grid of non-Gaussianity, setting $\log_{10}B \in \{-2, -1.75, \ldots, -0.5\}$.
+Contours of the target for four values of $B$ are shown in Figure \ref{fig:banana example P1}.

-The experiment was run with $M=1, 5, 10, 15, 20$ for each of the previously described weight and proposal distribution settings resulting in 560 different algorithm settings.
-To evaluate the sampling performance, we compute the multivariate effective sample size (mESS) \citep{vats2019mess} after running each algorithm for ten seconds and removing burn-in samples via Algorithm \ref{algo:auto burnin}.
-Examples of the contours of the banana distribution are shown below in Figure \ref{fig:banana example P1}.
+We benchmark the four proposal configurations and four weight functions across candidate pool sizes $M \in \{1, 5, 10, 15, 20\}$, yielding 560 experiment settings.
+To measure sampling efficiency, we compute the multivariate effective sample size (mESS) \citep{vats2019mess} after running each algorithm for a fixed wall-clock budget of ten seconds.

-With respect to the relative speeds of the algorithms, those using a full proposal were substantially faster than those using a component-wise proposal.
-This is within expectations, as our implementation of the component-wise proposal was not optimized for each target distribution.
-The difference between the Homogeneous-CW and Heterogeneous-CW proposals was insubstantial, while the Multiple-Full proposal was much slower than the Homogeneous-Full proposal.
-These findings were similar for all experiments.
+Regarding the relative speeds of the algorithm settings, the full-block proposals were substantially faster per iteration than their component-wise counterparts.
+This is expected, as our implementation of the component-wise algorithm requires $d$ times the number of target density evaluations for each candidate, relative to the full-block algorithm.
+The runtime difference between Homogeneous-CW and Heterogeneous-CW was negligible, whereas the Heterogeneous-Full configuration was notably slower than Homogeneous-Full.